RajlaxmiMeshram/To-List_Using_React/README.md

 # To-List_Using_React
 The purpose of this project is to provide a simple and straightforward example of how to implement a to-do list using React.js.
-It includes several components that can be used to add, delete, and modify tasks, making it easy to manage your daily tasks.
 This project was created with CodeSandbox.

 ## Installation